 The French Senate votes to ban the headscarf in sports competitions

-It is unclear whether the ban would be implemented for the Paris Olympics in 2024.
+It is unclear whether a headscarf ban at sporting events – which is already enforced by the French Football Federation – would affect the Paris Olympics in 2024.

 Additional reports per AP